 Mitigating risks during drying actually begins further upstream in the cultivation process and includes keeping a close eye on harvesting workflows, techniques and environmental conditions and minimising the difference in temperature and relative humidity between trimming and bucking rooms and the final dry room environment.

 The Difference Between Drying and Curing

-It is difficult to establish the value of curing for medical cannabis producers especially since quantifiable measures of quality are difficult to establish using subjective consumer experience - any purported benefit linked to user experience i.e. taste and smoothness of smoke is not a reliable indicator of quality.
+It is difficult to establish the value of curing for medical cannabis producers, especially since quantifiable measures of quality that are based on subjective consumer experience are tricky to measure.
+Any purported benefit linked to user experience i.e. taste and smoothness of smoke, is not a standardised indicator of quality.

 The Curing Process Explained